Getting Started

 Start the Node application using

-Go to the http://localhost:3000 and open the DevTools.
+node ./server.jsGo to the http://localhost:3000 and open the DevTools.

 First, try to query all books:

-await fetch("/graphql", { method: "POST", headers: { "content-type": "application/json" }, body: JSON.stringify({ query: "query { books { id, title, author { name }, votes } }", }),}).then((res) => res.json());
+await fetch("/graphql", { method: "POST", headers: { "content-type": "application/json" }, body: JSON.stringify({ query: "query { books { id, title, author { name }, votes } }", }),}).then((res) => res.json());Before we make a mutation, let's try to subscribe to our books' changes using GraphQL Subscription over WebSockets.

-Take a look at the WS tab in the Network panel.
+const websocket = new WebSocket("ws://localhost:3000/graphql", "graphql-transport-ws");// Wait a bit for WebSocket to connect and then run:websocket.send(JSON.stringify({ type: "connection_init" }));Take a look at the WS tab in the Network panel.
 We can see an opening WebSocket communicating with our GraphQL server.

-Let's try to subscribe to bookSubscribe
+Let's try to subscribe to bookSubscribe.

-websocket.send( JSON.stringify({ type: "subscribe", id: "1", payload: { query: "subscription { bookSubscribe { title, votes } }" }, }));
+websocket.send( JSON.stringify({ type: "subscribe", id: "1", payload: { query: "subscription { bookSubscribe { title, votes } }" }, }));Now make a request to increase the vote:

-await fetch("/graphql", { method: "POST", headers: { "content-type": "application/json" }, body: JSON.stringify({ query: "mutation { bookUpvote(bookId: 1) { id } }" }),}).then((res) => res.json());
+await fetch("/graphql", { method: "POST", headers: { "content-type": "application/json" }, body: JSON.stringify({ query: "mutation { bookUpvote(bookId: 1) { id } }" }),}).then((res) => res.json());We will notice a message coming from the WebSocket channel:

 { "id": "1", "payload": { "data": { "bookSubscribe": { "title": "Introduction to GraphQL", "votes": 5 } } }, "type": "next"}